openbmc/docs/contributing.md

 Structure
 ---------

-OpenBMC has quite a module structure, consisting of small daemons with a limited set of responsibilities.
+OpenBMC has quite a modular structure, consisting of small daemons with a limited set of responsibilities.
 These communicate over dbus with other components, to implement the complete BMC system.